-- (1) The amounts in the table above do not include the amounts of salary and bonus separately paid by other Schnitzer Group companies to these officers through a reimbursement arrangement under the Shared Services Agreement. - (2) For fiscal years, 1996, 1997 and 1998, All Other Compensation consists entirely of Company contributions, net of reimbursement from other Schnitzer Group companies, to the Company's Supplemental Retirement Plan and Salary Deferral Retirement Plan, except that for Mr. Zetzsche for fiscal 1996, All Other Compensation consists of Company contributions to the Cascade Steel Rolling Mills, Inc. Employees' Retirement Plan.
+(1) The amounts in the table do not include the amounts of salary and bonus separately paid by other Schnitzer Group companies to these officers through a reimbursement arrangement under the Shared Services Agreement.

+(2) For fiscal years, 1999, 1998 and 1997, All Other Compensation consists entirely of Company contributions, net of reimbursement from other Schnitzer Group companies, to the Company's Supplemental Retirement Plan and Salary Deferral Retirement Plan.